 Lunchtime clubs are providing opportunities for students receiving support for reading and numeracy to apply their skills in engaging and stimulating ways, for example in a Design Technology go-cart competition.

-- Implement the use of standardised age-related assessments for reading and numeracy to benchmark students’ progress against national standards.
+- Monitor and evaluate standardised age-related assessments for reading and numeracy to benchmark students’ progress against national standards.

 - Ensure that all Year 7 students achieving below the expected standard in reading and in numeracy when they join the school receive appropriate intervention support to enable them to make more progress.
 This includes more time for specialist literacy and numeracy teaching assistants to provide one-to-one and small-group tutoring for students requiring support in reading and in numeracy.

-- Introduce intervention programmes to enhance the support provided for students achieving below the expected standard in numeracy when they join the school.
+- Ensure intervention programmes are in place to provide support for students achieving below the expected standard in numeracy when they join the school.

 - Ensure that staff delivering the Year 7 Catch-up intervention support receive appropriate professional development to enhance their knowledge and skills.